Climate protest at Berlin airport sparks massive police operation | DW | 10.11.2019

 Protesters dressed as penguins and threw paper airplanes around the terminal, calling for travelers to reconsider their short-haul flights

-Sunday's protest, however, was intended to be a symbolic act and not one that impeded travelers from catching their flights.
+Sunday's protest, however, was intended to be a symbolic act and not one that impeded travelers trying to catch their flights.

 "Our protest is aimed at the airline industry and politicians — not against individual passengers," the group's spokeswoman told news agency dpa.